Perturbative Renormalisation Group Improved Black Hole Solution and its Quasinormal Modes: Introduction

 QNMs represent the characteristic damped oscillations of BHs and provide direct information about their fundamental parameters.
 The associated complex frequencies depend on intrinsic properties such as the mass, angular momentum, and charge of the BHs.
+Recent studies have explored the effects of various parameters arising in different modified theories of gravity on BH perturbations and QNMs.
+In particular, studies including Kalb-Ramond gravity \cite{SB1}, traceless conformal electrodynamics \cite{SB2}, Lorentz-violating models \cite{SB3}, dyon-like dilatonic BHs \cite{SB4}, and Einstein-power-Yang-Mills gravity \cite{SB5} have demonstrated how the QNM spectrum depends on the parameters of the underlying models.
+More recently, QNMs and related BH observables have also been investigated for BHs immersed in polytropic scalar field gas backgrounds \cite{SB6}, ModMax BHs in a quintessence background \cite{SB7}, and BHs endowed with modified Chaplygin gas \cite{SB8}, which further highlights the sensitivity of QNMs to matter distributions in the modified gravity framework.
+These studies highlight the importance of QNMs as a powerful probe to detect deviations from GR and can open a window for signatures of beyond GR physics.
 Any modification to the underlying spacetime geometry, particularly those arising from QG effects, can induce measurable shifts in these frequencies.
 In several QG frameworks, including LQG and String Theory, corrections to a classical BH metric naturally lead to deviations in the QNM spectrum.
 Moreover, within the context of the AdS/CFT correspondence, QNMs in asymptotically anti-de Sitter spacetimes are related to the relaxation dynamics of strongly coupled QFTs \cite{ac1,ac2}.
 This correspondence highlights the broader significance of QNMs, suggesting that their study can shed light on the quantum aspects of gravitational systems.
 For these reasons, QNMs serve as powerful probes of possible QG imprints in BH spacetimes and have been extensively investigated across a wide range of gravitational theories in recent years \cite{QN1,QN2,QN3,QN4,QN5,QN6,QN7,QN8,QN9,QN10}.

 Motivated by the above considerations, in this study, we construct a perturbative BH solution from the RG improved field equations presented in Refs.~\cite{RG1,RG2} and investigate the QNMs of the corresponding BH solution.